Remo Freuler: Nottingham Forest

 On 14 August 2022, Freuler joined newly-promoted Premier League club Nottingham Forest, leaving Atalanta after six and a half seasons.

+Bologna

+On 1 September 2023, Freuler returned to Italy and joined Serie A club Bologna on loan with a conditional obligation to buy, as part of a swap deal that saw Nicolás Domínguez join Premier League side Nottingham Forest.

 International career

-Freuler came through the youth setup in Switzerland before being called up to the senior squad for the first time during Switzerland's 2018 World Cup qualifying campaign.
-He was included in the Switzerland national team 23-man squad for the 2018 World Cup.
+Freuler came through the youth setup in Switzerland before being called up to the senior squad for the first time during Switzerland's 2018 FIFA World Cup qualifying campaign.
+He made his debut for the Nati as an 84th-minute substitute for Haris Seferovic in a 1–0 win over Latvia on 25 March 2017.

+He was included in Switzerland's 23-man squad for the 2018 FIFA World Cup in Russia, where he was an unused substitute in all four matches as the Swiss reached the round of 16.

+On 26 March 2019, Freuler scored his first goal for Switzerland in a 3–3 draw with Denmark during UEFA Euro 2020 qualifying.

-In May 2019, he played in 2019 UEFA Nations League Finals, where his team finished 4th.
+In May 2019, he played in the 2019 UEFA Nations League Finals, where his team finished fourth.

-Freuler was named in the 26-man Swiss squad for the postponed UEFA Euro 2020.
+Freuler was named in the 26-man Swiss squad for the postponed UEFA Euro 2020, where he started all five matches for the Nati.
 On 2 July 2021, in the quarter-final against Spain, he contributed the assist for Xherdan Shaqiri's equalizing goal, but was later sent off in the 77th minute following a decision many pundits thought was too harsh.
 The match ended 1–1 and went to a penalty shoot-out, in which Spain progressed to the semi-finals.

+Freuler was named in Switzerland's squad for the 2022 FIFA World Cup, making his 50th appearance for the national team and first at a World Cup finals in the team's opening match against Cameroon on 24 November 2022.
+In the team's final Group G match, he scored the winning goal of a 3–2 win against Serbia to qualify the Nati for the knockout stage.

+On 7 June 2024, Freuler was named in the Swiss squad for UEFA Euro 2024 in Germany.
+He started the team's opening match against Hungary, assisting Michel Aebischer's goal in the 3–1 win.
+In the round 16 match against Italy, he scored his first goal in the European competition in a 2–0 victory, contributing to his country's first win over their opponent since 1993.